Slow Travel and Living in Palma de Mallorca

 After three exciting years in Berlin, I finally decided to leave the icy German winter in search of warmer climes and a very different cultural experience—so I was off to Mallorca!

-In the spirit of slow immersion travel, I sought to go south beneath the clouds, where the view is clearer.
+In the spirit of slow travel, I sought to go south beneath the clouds, where the view is clearer.
 While I find the light jostling and clickety-clack of train travel most relaxing and preferable, this journey called for a touch of the practical.
 Practical because a train trip of this distance would mean juggling time-tables and incurring higher costs—fine for a grand European tour, but not so much for getting from point A to point B.

 The Rideshare Economy